JSON-LD for SEO: The Guide to Structured Data

 Which entities belong site-wide:

-Website (one website, one Website entity)
+WebSite (one website, one WebSite entity)

-Contains: name, URL, publisher (refers to Organization @id), inLanguage, optional potentialAction for site search
+Contains: name, url, publisher (refers to Organization @id), inLanguage, optional potentialAction for site search

 Organization (one company, one Organization)

-Contains: name, url, logo, sameAs (social profiles), optional contactPoint, address, areaServed
+Includes: name, url, logo, sameAs (social profiles), optional contactPoint, address, areaServed

 Person (consistent author or founder, optional)

-Contains: name, url, sameAs (LinkedIn, Twitter), worksFor (refers to Organization @id)
+Includes: name, url, sameAs (LinkedIn, Twitter), worksFor (refers to Organization @id)

 What should NOT be site-wide: